msngumo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 SHELL PERMISSIONS
-FILE1: script that switches the current user to the user
+FILE0: script that switches the current user to the user
-FILE2: script that prints the effective username of the current user.
+FILE1: script that prints the effective username of the current user.
-FILE3: script that prints all the groups the current user is part of.
+FILE2: script that prints all the groups the current user is part of.
+FILE3: script that changes the owner of the file hello to the user betty